acmoles/portfolio/portfolio/projects/wesen.md

 <div class="columns">
 <div class="column is-two-thirds">

 I realised this was too cumbersome and restrictive.
 I evolved my design to include two 'modes' which users could toggle between - sculpt mode and layout mode.
 But the eureka moment finally came when I remembered that my earlier prototype contained none of this usability 'help' yet testers found it perfectly intuitive.
-Modes, albeit better than a wizard, still just got in user's way.
+Modes, albeit better than a wizard, still just got in users' way.
 I stripped it out.

 Where the wizard pattern did add value, was in separating the expressive phase of creation from tasks necessary to completing the order - adding the necklace chain eyelet, ensuring the pendant was valid for 3D printing and filling out details.